 School of Arts and Sciences

-The Department of Science and Mathematics welcomed two new faculty members: Dr. Judy Brown, assistant professor of biology, and Dr. David Wu, professor of engineering.
+The Department of Science, Engineering and Mathematics welcomed two new faculty members: Dr. Judy Brown, assistant professor of biology, and Dr. David Wu, professor of engineering.
 Brown holds a bachelor’s degree in chemical engineering from the University of Alabama in Huntsville and a doctorate in biology and biomedical sciences from Vanderbilt University.
 She has also worked as a postdoctoral researcher at the University of Pittsburgh.

 Wu, who has previously served as a senior manager and principal engineer at Intel and has worked extensively for IBM, will lead the University’s engineering program.
 He earned a bachelor’s degree in physics from National Taiwan Normal University and holds a master’s and doctorate from NYU Polytechnic College of Engineering in electrical engineering.